5 ways to start and sustain a fitness routine

 - Find activities you like and do them.

-Have fun: Research has suggested that people who enjoy a certain exercise will do more of it.
-Reaching health goals may motivate someone to exercise, but you’re more likely to be more active if you like your activity.
+Have fun: Research suggests people who enjoy a certain exercise will do more of it.
+Reaching health goals may motivate someone to exercise, but you’re more likely to be active if you like your activity.

 Set an exercise routine: People who are consistent with fitness activities have made a routine of exercising at the same time on the same days of the week.
 Habits tend to be hard to break.
 When your habit is good for you, it’s even easier to keep it going.
 When planning an exercise routine, be aware of the recommendations for how many times during the week you should exercise to give you the most benefit.